 Welcome to the Secondary Academies School Improvement Way, which is designed to provide an overview of the Central team and the support and services we offer our schools.
-We are all part of United Learning and whether or not we work at the centre or in schools we all want the same goal which is to make our schools amongst the best in the country giving the greatest opportunities to the children we serve.
-There is no doubt that 2022-23 was a challenging year, as we had expected.
-Pupil attendance remains my biggest concern and something I know everyone is focused on here at the centre and in schools.
-I look forward to seeing the positive impact of our recently launched United Learning Attendance curriculum and the work with the Birmingham Education Partnership develop over the academic year.
-However, in many respects it is this attendance challenge that means education has rarely been more important; and the role schools and all those who work in them play is pivotal.
+We are all part of United Learning and, whether or not we work at the centre or in schools, we all want the same goal which is to make our schools amongst the best in the country, giving the greatest opportunities to the children we serve.
+Pupil attendance remains the biggest concern and something I know everyone is focused on here at the centre and in schools.
+A newly revised Attendance Curriculum, increasing levels of central support and a renewed focus on pupil and staff belonging are a few of the strategies being implemented in an attempt to see pupil attendance rise across our schools.

 All our efforts centrally will continue to be focused on providing support and enabling ever more collaborative practices so that our schools are in the best shape possible to respond to these challenges.
-With 54 Secondary Academies (and growing!) and 13 Secondary Independent schools across the country, we have an abundance of good practice and expertise within our schools and our Central team is guided by the highest standards at all levels.
+With 55 Secondary Academies (and growing!) and 14 Secondary Independent schools across the country, we have an abundance of good practice and expertise within our schools and our Central team is guided by the highest standards at all levels.
 We will not lower expectations or make excuses for the challenges we face but strive to continue our school improvement journey with the same tenacity and high standards.
-Our priorities as ever will be on raising academic achievement and ensuring every young person is able to reach their potential and go on to be successful in their future lives whatever their starting point.
+Our priorities as ever will be on raising academic achievement and ensuring every young person is able to reach their potential and go on to be successful in their future lives, whatever their starting point.

-What happens in every classroom and the quality of teaching and learning in our schools is the key driver of school improvement and this year, as ever, we will concentrate our energies on ensuring that this remains the central priority.
+In every classroom the quality of teaching and learning in our schools is the key driver of school improvement and this year, as ever, we will concentrate our energies on ensuring this remains the central priority.
 Underpinning that of course, is a well sequenced and ambitious curriculum, good attendance and behaviour and a positive culture which motivates pupils to feel valued and individual even within large secondary schools.
 We welcome feedback on anything set out on the pages that follow as we are always looking to improve and for better and more effective ways of doing things.

-'Education is the most powerful weapon we can use to change the world'.
+Education is the most powerful weapon we can use to change the world. \P